 Visit www.md2bconnect.com for rotation opportunities, pricing and other details.
 For additional information or questions, email us at [email protected] or call (248) 595-2638.

 Somerset Family Medicine

-Hands-on externship/observership in outpatient family medicine in Michigan for FMG, international medical graduates, Caribbean medical students and Caribbean graduates.
-Outpatient family medicine office in Troy and Sterling Heights, Michigan.
+Hands-on externship/observership in outpatient family medicine in Troy and Sterling Heights, Michigan, for FMG, international medical graduates, Caribbean medical students, Caribbean graduates and international medical students.

 Length of program

 Start any day that is convenient for you.

 Neil Jaddou, MD, MS, Board Certified Family Medicine